miscavel/ht_module_federation/REFACTOR_FIRST_STRATEGY.md

 });
 ```

-### The Solution: Reducer Injection
+### The Solution: Reducer Injection & Context
-Invert control. `Core` exposes a way to register reducers, and `WMS` registers itself when it loads.
+In Module Federation, you **cannot** import the `store` instance directly from another repo.
+However, because `react-redux` is a shared singleton, Remotes can access the Store via **React Context** provided by the Host.

 #### 1. Modify Core Store (`src/Core/store/index.ts`)
+Core needs to expose a utility to allow Remotes to add their reducers.

 ```typescript
 import { combineReducers, configureStore } from '@reduxjs/toolkit';
 import { authReducer } from './authSlice';